4th March, 2021

 The severity of harm could range from minor short-term harm to major life-changing injuries or death.
 The likelihood of harm occurring from the hazard could range from very unlikely to highly likely.

-If you need help calculating risk, you can use our free risk assessment calculator tool, and develop your own risk register.
+If you need help calculating risk, you can use our free risk assessment calculator tool, and develop your risk register.

-A hazard can generate various risks, as it may have the potential to cause harm in a number of ways.
-In our hazard example, we used a forklift truck.
+In our earlier hazard example, we used a forklift truck.
+Now let's look at the risks.
 There are several ways harm could occur from the use of a forklift truck, including:

 Let's look at the first item on our list, contact with pedestrians, and calculate the risk level.
 Remember, when calculating risk, we consider likelihood x severity.